RubiyaHud/Bootstrap-Responsive/README.md

 * Write CSS (at first in the extra small device @media) for the bar icon <i> in the media query file.
 * overflow-x:hidden; is written in the Common CSS ( to Remove the scroll bar bottom of the page)
 * Also, add "box-sizing: border-box;" in the Common CSS.
+* Now, inspect the page and modify the CSS classes (by overwriting them in the media query file) according to the screen size (inside @media)